They've already built the bunker

 This becomes very clear if we compare the structures side-by-side.
 In the image below, I have taken images of the structures at their maximum extent, all at the same scale.
 I aligned them on the long axis and overlaid a 25' grid.

-Again, the East Utilities Plant site is the most consistent feature of the project.
-Some amount of construction activity is visible from 2002 to 2016: nearly 15 years.
+Again, the East Potomac Park site is the most consistent feature of the project.
+Some amount of construction activity is visible from 2004 to 2016: at least 12 years.
 The East Wing structure, especially if the Trump-era site work is included, lasted the almost as long.
 Relative to these long-lasting projects, the two most ballyhooed components of this project, the West Wing north structure and the Naval Observatory element, were under construction briefly.
-Yes, it is possible these projects include bunkers, but whatever they were doing at the East Utilities and East Wing was much more significant.
+Yes, it is possible these projects include bunkers, but whatever they were doing at the East Potomac and East Wing sites was much more extensive.
 In fact, there is only kind of project I know of that involves long construction durations and very small surface sites: a tunnel.

-I think there is a smoking gun that proves a tunnel was constructed, at least between the East Utilities Plant and the White House.
-The item is a geotechnical report produced during emergency repairs to the embankments around the Jefferson Memorial.
-As I discuss a bit on another page, DC, the western parts of the National Mall (East and West Potomac Parks) are 100% dredged sand and silt.
+Now, the western parts of the National Mall (East and West Potomac Parks) are 100% dredged sand and silt.
 The ground is almost worthless for foundations and prone to movement when water movement is also present.
-It has been consistently causing settling problems for 130 years.
-All major structures in the area the mall, like the Jefferson Memorial, rest on heavy foundations driven to bedrock.
+The history of the park is 130 years of settling problems.
+All major structures in the area around the Mall, like the Jefferson Memorial, rest on heavy foundations driven to bedrock.
 The pavement and embankments, however, rest on this unstable silt, sand, and sediment.
+In soils like this, water takes up space and can even modify the molecular geometry of the soil.
+Removing groundwater from soils like this therefore leads to consolidation, i.e. reduction in volume and therefore subsidence of the surface.
+If those tanks are settling tanks from a dewatering operation, the water must be coming from somewhere.

-Now, I am not a geotechnical engineer, but I can understand the gist of a geotech report.
-What is shown on one chart is something that I would look for on a construction site.
-Figure 47 shows a consistent drop in "pore pressure," a measure of the hydrostatic (still) pressure of groundwater in a given soil.
+I am not a geotechnical engineer, but I can understand the gist of a geotech report.
+Figure 47 shows a two-stage drop in "pore pressure," a measure of the hydrostatic (still) pressure of groundwater in a given soil.
 Drops in pore pressure are common when groundwater is being pumped out of an area, usually construction below the water table.
-Water takes up space and even modifies the molecular geometry of some soils, so a drop in pressure almost always leads to consolidation of the base soil and therefore subsidence.
+As discussed above, this can lead to consolidation, and therefore the kind of subsidence that manifested around the Jefferson Memorial.
+These results are expected on construction sites that involved dewatering, requiring close monitoring to avoid damage to adjacent areas.
+Schnabel was unable to explain these drops with natural phenomena.

-The other data source is from inclinometers, which measure the displacement of a pipe drilled into the ground.
+The other telling observation comes from inclinometers, which measure the displacement of a pipe drilled into the ground.
 The charts provided in Figures 44 and 45 show not only a severe shifting to the northwest close to the surface, but also a separate and very distinct displacement between 80 and 100 feet below grade.
 Again, I am no expert, but this is very unusual to encounter in ordinary foundation work.
 Based on research, the dynamics and shape of this movement appears to be consistent with displacement caused by tunneling.
 Instrument I-1 is to the west of instrument I-2, suggesting that a structure to the west of the memorial might be even deeper.
-Notably, the report's narrative does not describe this lower stratum of displacement and simply notes that the drop in pore pressure is cannot be attributed to natural water fluctuations.
+Notably, the report's narrative does not describe this lower stratum of displacement and simply moves on after noting that natural dynamics cannot explain what is happening.

 To be honest, I am surprised they released these figures at all; other parts of the report were redacted.
 Could it be disinformation meant to fool people like me who think they're savvy?
 Maybe!
 Welcome to the hall of mirrors.
 On your left you will see John le Carre and Graham Hancock in a hot tub, Bigfoot jerky is $12 an ounce.